- Public Health England

 Children may be particularly unsettled by migration and may experience emotional, behavioural or physical symptoms as a result, and this will particularly apply to vulnerable migrants and those arriving in the UK unaccompanied.

-Please see of the country pages of the guide for issues relevant to specific countries.
+Please see the country pages of the guide for issues relevant to specific countries.

-Be aware that other religions and cultures may have different beliefs or practices around babies and children eg particular rites for babies.
+Be aware that other religions and cultures may have different beliefs or practices around babies and children, for example particular rites for babies.
 Ask about the parent or guardian’s beliefs or understanding of child health issues.

-The prevention and treatment of head lice (Department of Health information leaflet).
-Available in languages other than English on request.
+The prevention and treatment of head lice (Department of Health information leaflet) is available in languages other than English on request

-Healthy start information about the scheme (which has replaced the Welfare Food Scheme) and the role of health professionals.
+Healthy Start: information about the scheme and the role of health professionals.

-The Children’s Legal Centre Migrant Children’s Project aims to ensure that refugee, asylum seeking and migrant children are able to obtain the services and assistance to which they are legally entitled.
+The Children’s Legal Centre Migrant Children’s Project helps refugee, asylum seeking and migrant children to obtain the services and assistance to which they are legally entitled

 Published: 31 July 2014